 By: Waseem Shabbir

-The writer is Gujranwala based political analyst and freelance Columnist.
+The writer is a freelance columnist and an educationist working with Punjab Government.
 He can be reached at [email protected]